Anuwat949/29Next/README.md

 To start the program : python main.py

-To start the unit test: python test_bi_direction_graph.py
+To start the unit test : python test_bi_direction_graph.py